Skip to Main Content

 • Convenient for short-term ownership: With the lower initial interest rate, ARMs could be a more cost-effective option than FRMs.
 This makes them useful for homeowners who want to sell their homes before the fixed rate ends.

-Here are the main disadvantages:
+Here are the main disadvantages of an adjustable-rate mortgage:

 • Fluctuating interest rates: Once the fixed rate period ends, the interest rate will become variable.
 It could change every few months or years.
 This could result in higher monthly payments and overall interest charges.